publiccodenet/about/activities/trainings/writing-issues.md

 An issue can contain a proposed fix, but does not have to.

+Raise one point per issue, and try avoid negations in the issue title.

 We write good issues because:

 * it helps communicate things that need to be done